Thetford: Landmarks

 Thetford contains the ruins of Thetford Castle and Thetford Priory, which was closed during the Reformation.
-The Grade II listed timber-framed Bell Inn in the town was first mentioned in 1493 and was used as a coaching inn on the Norwich-London road until 1845 when it became connected by railway.
+The Grade II listed timber-framed Bell Inn in the town was first mentioned in 1493 and was used as a coaching inn on the Norwich-London road until 1845 when the town became connected by railway.
 The Black Horse public house dates from the mid 18th century, and is grade II listed.
 Thetford Warren Lodge was built in around 1400 by the Prior of Thetford to protect gamekeepers and hunters against poachers, and was later used to harvest rabbits.

 The Charles Burrell Museum opened in 1991 in the former Paint Shop of Charles Burrell & Sons on Minstergate in Thetford.
 The museum is dedicated to steam power and steam transport.
 The Ancient House Museum is situated in an oak-framed Tudor merchant's house on White Hart Street.
 It contains replicas of the Thetford Hoard and has numerous displays about flinting, rabbit warrens and wildlife.
-The Thetford Academy, Norfolk was established through the merger of Charles Burrell Humanities School and Rosemary Musker High School in September 2010.
+The Thetford Academy was established through the merger of Charles Burrell Humanities School and Rosemary Musker High School in September 2010.